 - This occurs in Fushigi Yuugi when Nuriko dies.
 It happens again with Hotohori's death.
 Miaka screams that he had lied when he promised to stay alive until his wife, Houki, gives birth to his son.

 - In the feudal arc of Air, Ryuuya is badly injured defending Kanna and doesn't seem as though he's going to make it.
 He's told her that as he's her servant, he'll do anything she says, so she orders him not to die.
 He doesn't... she does, though.

-- In Count Cain - Godchild Cain yells at an unconcious Riff after he's been poisoned basically telling him he's not allowed to die
+- In Count Cain - Godchild Cain yells at an unconscious Riff after he's been poisoned basically telling him he's not allowed to die.

 - Inverted in Higurashi no Naku Koro ni.
 Being that Hanyuu is a ghost she cannot interact with anyone except a select few people who are born every once in a while.
 She becomes frustrated when Rika says she wants to not repeat the cycle again.
 Of course she didn't stay to her word.

 - In Black Lagoon, a small time crime boss hires some Mooks to take out the Lagoon Company for not playing exclusively for him.
 Naturally, they all die.
 Just before Balalaika pays him a visit, he's heard ranting about how the mook he hired completely screwed him over by dying.